phani-srikar/stanford-iOS-lecture-notes/Lecture 15 - Alerts Notifications and the Application Lifecycle/Part 2 - Notifications, KVO and Application Lifecycle.md

 Usually we use KVOs in Controllers to observe either its model or its view.

+## Application LifeCycle

+The following stages exist in an Application LifeCycle:
+* Not running
+* Foreground inactive - no UIEvents
+* Foreground active - getting UIEvents, segueing, normal running state of app
+* background - code is running, no UI EVents, transitory state (~30secs) so anything you do here should be fast.
+* suspended - code is not running and the app could be killed at any time.

+Launching goes from not running to foreground inactive to active.
+Switching to another app goes to foreground inactive then background and then suspended, from where you can get reactivated or killed.
+Killing means back to not running from suspended.

+These transitions can be subscribed to with closures implemented to handle them.
+* Your AppDelegate will receive ```func application(UIApplication, will/didFinishLaunchingWithOptions: [UIApplicationLaunchOptionsKey: Any]? = nil)``` and you can observe `UIApplicationDidFinishLaunching` when the app goes from not running to foreground inactive.
+The `UIApplicationLaunchOptionsKey` dictionary has several keys with info of why did the app launch etc.
+* Your AppDelegate will receive ```func applicationWillResignActive(UIApplication)``` and you observe `UIApplicationWillResignActive` when app goes from foreground active to inactive.
+You will want to pause your UI here.
+Might happen when you get a phone call or when you're on your way to background.
+* Your AppDelegate will receive ```func applicationDidBecomeActive(UIApplication)``` and you observe `UIApplicationDidBecomeActive` when app goes from foreground inactive to active.
+You will want to un-pause your UI here.
+* Your AppDelegate will receive ```func applicationDidEnterBackground(UIApplication)``` and you observe `UIApplicationDidEnterBackground` when app goes from foreground inactive to background.
+You will want to quickly batten down the hatches like closing any open files, saving data etc and prepare for being killed if it happens.
+* Your AppDelegate will receive ```func applicationWillEnterForeground(UIApplication)``` and you observe `UIApplicationWillEnterForeground` when app goes from background to foregound inactive.
+You will want to unbatten the hatches.
+Most of the times you dont have to do anything here.

+Other things you can do in AppDelegate:
+* State Restoration - saving the state of your UI so you can restore it even if you're killed.
+* Data Protection - files can be set to be protected when a users' devices' screen is locked.
+* open URL - in Xcode's Info tab or project settings, you can register for certain URLs.
+* Background Fetching - You can fetch and receive results while in the background.

+Never subclass UIApplication. use AppDelegate instead.

 [Previous Note](../Lecture%2015%20-%20Alerts%20Notifications%20and%20the%20Application%20Lifecycle/Part%201%20-%20Alerts%20and%20Action%20Sheets.md) | [Back To Contents](https://github.com/Firanus/stanford-iOS-lecture-notes)